hogepodge/locistack/README.rst

 Locistack
 =========

 Locistack is a basic OpenStack installer built on `OpenStack Loci`_ and `Docker Compose`_.
-It serves many purposes, including being a fast, non-ha OpenStack deployment useful for small clusters and testing.
+It serves many purposes, including being a fast, non-HA OpenStack deployment useful for small clusters and testing.
 It is being developed as a proof-of-concept platform for functional testing of OpenStack Loci.